For vegan recipes that are simple, fresh, and full of vibrant, colourful plants,

 - 1 tsp salt (to taste)

-- 2 tbsp of fermented liquid** from kimchi or sauerkraut
+- 2 tbsp of vegan fish sauce OR brine from vegan kimchi or sauerkraut (See note)

 - 2 limes, juiced (about 6 tbsp lime juice)

 - 1 pint of grape tomatoes, halved